Jean-Michel Jarre: 2000s

 In October 2004 he returned to China to open its "Year of France" cultural exchange.
 Jarre gave two performances, the first at the Meridian Gate of the Forbidden City, and the second in Tiananmen Square.
 More than 15,000 spectators watched the concert at the Meridian Gate, and each concert was transmitted nationwide on live television.
 Jarre collaborated with musician Chen Lin.
 Accompanying his traditional musical repertoire, 600 projectors shone coloured light and images across various screens and objects.

 In September 2004, Jarre released both a DVD and a CD in one package AERO.
-A compilation album made in 5.1 surround sound, it contains re-recorded versions of some of his most famous tracks, including tracks from Oxygène and Équinoxe.
+A compilation album made in 5.1 surround sound, it contains re-recorded versions of some of his most famous tracks, including tracks from Oxygène and Equinoxe.
 Accompanying the audio, the DVD features a visual image of Anne Parillaud's eyes, recorded in real time as she listened to the album.
 Jarre used the minimalist imagery to reinforce the audio content of the DVD.

 In his role of UNESCO Goodwill Ambassador, Jarre performed a concert named Water for Life in Morocco, on 16 December 2006, to celebrate the United Nations Year of Desertification in the world.
 The performance was in front of the Erg Chebbi Dunes of Merzouga, in the Sahara.
 A free event, it was attended by about 25,000 people.
 Images of water and the environment were projected onto nine vertical screens, held in place by sand which was watered to keep it hard.
 Several permanent drinking fountains were built on the site, along with a permanent electricity installation.
 Jarre was accompanied by over 60 Moroccan artists.
 Jarre released Téo & Téa in 2007, a studio album that described the different stages of a loving relationship.

 In that same year released on EMI label a new recording of his 1976 album named Oxygène: New Master Recording.
 Jarre performed 10 concerts (Oxygène Live) in December 2007, held in the Théâtre Marigny, located in the Champs-Élysées, Paris.
 Later in 2008 Jarre performed several concerts to celebrate the 30th anniversary of Oxygène, in theaters in Europe.
-Following one such performance at the Royal Albert Hall Jarre met Queen guitarrist Brian May, who proposed he create a concert in Tenerife for the International Year of Astronomy, but a lack of sponsorship meant that the concert did not take place.
+Following one such performance at the Royal Albert Hall Jarre met Queen guitarist Brian May, who proposed he create a concert in Tenerife for the International Year of Astronomy, but a lack of sponsorship meant that the concert did not take place.
 In 2009 he was selected as the artistic director of the World Sky Race, and also accepted a role as Goodwill Ambassador for the International Year of Astronomy.
 In 2009 he started an indoor tour in arenas throughout Europe.

 2010s

-On 1 March 2010, Jean-Michel Jarre started the second leg of his 2009–10 Indoors tour; on 10 June, he was presented with a Lifetime Achievement Award by Mojo magazine.
+On 1 March 2010, Jean-Michel Jarre started the second leg of his 2009–2010 Indoors tour; on 10 June, he was presented with a Lifetime Achievement Award by Mojo magazine.
 On 1 July 2011, Jarre performed a large-scale concert in Monaco to celebrate the marriage of Prince Albert and his bride Charlene.
 A later concert was held at Carthage during the city's 12 August 2013 musical festival.